lilsnoops2/anm_itops_playbooks/README.md

 ```

 #### Inventory Troubleshooting
-* For many issues that may come up regarding inventory, the number 1 thing to check is that the inventory.xlsl exists in the inventory folder.
+* For many issues that may come up regarding inventory, the number 1 thing to check is that the inventory.xlsx exists in the inventory folder.

 ## Playbooks
 <details>